optimal2050/.github/profile/README.md

 set of classes, methods, and functions that define a macro-language for energy system modeling within the R environment.
 This package offers a high-level, user-friendly interface that simplifies the development and analysis of complex energy models.
+The package has been used—and shaped—by the development of several large-scale energy system models (including USENSYS, IDEEA, CEPRO - see below).
+It currently underway a major overhaul to integrate with `multimod` system and provide a more flexible and powerful modeling framework.

 ---